Vegan Soft Pretzels

 Broccoli Cheddar Potato Skins

 Ooey, gooey potato skins are a favorite game day snack food, but most are topped with bacon.
-Give your potato skins a green twist with this recipe from The Adirnondack Chick.
+Give your potato skins a green twist with this recipe from The Adirondack Chick.
 These skins are gluten free and vegetarian.
-If you have a vegan guest, just skip the cheese!
+If you have a vegan guest, just skip the cheese, or use Daiya shreds instead.

 Vegan Jalapeno Poppers